dralmostright/postgresql-reop/5.conf-files/README.md

 SELECT pg_reload_conf();
 ```
 You can do it from the command line too, using ```pg_ctl reload``` and other OS provided variants.

+### pg_ident.conf
+PostgreSQL also has a one more file related user access permission and that is pg_ident.conf.
+PostgreSQL provides Ident-based authentication and It works by obtaining the client’s operating system user name and using it as the allowed database user name with an optional user name mapping.